Hexbon-com/hexbon.pages.dev/README.md

 # Hexbon Decryption Tool

-A secure, client-side decryption tool for accessing your Hexbon encrypted data.
+A secure, client-side decryption tool for accessing your <a href="https://hexbon.com" target="_blank">Hexbon.com</a> encrypted data.
 This tool serves as a redundancy solution to ensure you always have access to your encrypted information, even if the main Hexbon service is unavailable.

 ## Table of Contents